Reejig Blog

 Siobhan Savage

 Why it matters: If workforce leaders don't claim their seat now, the business will redesign work without them.
-AI will reshape tasks, roles, and learning needs.
+AI reshapes tasks, roles, and learning needs.
 Whether leaders are ready or not.

 What to do: Stop waiting for an invite.
 Hunt down your AI strategy team.
-Bring your expertise on workforce design to the table.
+Bring your expertise on workforce design.

-The problem: The skills-only approach can't keep up with AI-driven work.
-Tasks, not skills, are what AI actually automates.
+The problem: A capability-only approach can't keep up with AI-driven work.
+Tasks, not capabilities, are what AI actually automates.

-"People have skills.
+"People have capabilities.
 Work has tasks.
-And if you're only tracking skills, you're missing the point."
+And if you're only tracking capabilities, you're missing the point."

 Siobhan Savage

-"It's not just about skills.
+"It's not just about capabilities.
 It's about tasks.
 It's about teams.
 It's about how people get work done."

 Brian Hackett

-Why it matters: AI doesn't replace skills.
+Why it matters: AI doesn't replace capabilities.
 It replaces tasks.
 You need to understand work at the task level.
 That's how you know what stays, what changes, and what gets automated.

 From Job Architecture to Work Architecture.

-What to do: Shift from a skills-only mindset to a work design mindset.
+What to do: Shift from a capability-only mindset to a work design mindset.
 Map tasks, processes, and outcomes.
 That's the foundation for AI-readiness and workforce redesign.

 3. L&D is being bypassed by AI and by workers